 Because the acrylic plate is 3mm thick instead of 1.5mm, the switch will not fully click into the plate.
 To prevent the plate from slipping off of the switches and onto the PCB, add some material between the bottom of the plate and the top of the PCB.
 You will need something about 2mm thick, such as rubber bumpons or rolled up electrical tape.

-Here's the other option of using electrical tape:
+Here's the other option of using electrical tape if you don't have SKUF feet:

 Insert a few switches into the switch plate at the corners.